AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-11-respecting-font-size-preferences-rems-62-5-percent.md

 ## Respecting Users' Font Size Preferences

 Every browser applies a base font size of `16px` to a document, meaning that unstyled body text will have a font size of `16px` out of the box.
 However, both developers and users can change this behavior.
 As developers, we can change the font size of the root element (`html`) with CSS so that all elements inherit that new font size.
-Users can go into their browser's settings (e.g., `chrome://settings/fonts` in Chrome) and configure their preferred font settings:
+Users can go into their browser's settings (e.g., `chrome://settings/fonts` in Chrome) and configure their font preferences:

 {% include img.html src: "chrome-settings.jpg", alt: "The Chrome settings page for changing one's preferred font size.
 Two sliders can be seen: one for the font size and another for the minimum font size.
 Sample sentences are shown below those sliders, along with pickers for the user's preferred font family (which, by default, is Times New Roman)." %}